Pros and Cons of Living in Australia in 2025

 10. Work-life Balance

 Australia’s work-life balance ranks 8th best in the world.
 Beyond the work-from-home mandates, employers have a strong emphasis on work-life balance, with flexible work arrangements, generous leave entitlements, a laid-back culture, and taking time off from work pressure.
-Burn-out is a serious problem in the workplace and employers in countries like Australia are able to prevent this persistent issue.
+Burn-out is a serious problem in the workplace and employers in countries like Australia can prevent this persistent issue.

 11. Large and Vibrant Cities